Translation Results for some Selection Games with Minimal Cusco Maps: Preliminaries

+For any set \(X\), we let \(X^{<\omega}\) denote the set of finite sequences of \(X\) and \([X]^{<\omega}\) denote the set of finite subsets of \(X\).
 For a space \(X\), we let \(K(X)\) denote the set of all non-empty compact subsets of \(X\).
 We let \(\mathbb K(X)\) denote the set \(K(X)\) endowed with the Vietoris topology; that is, the topology with basis consisting of sets of the form

 For more about this topology, see \cite{MichaelSubsets}.

 A family \(\mathcal A\) of subsets of a set \(X\) is a \emph{bornology} \cite{BornologyBook} if \(X = \bigcup \mathcal A\), \(A \cup B \in \mathcal A\) for all \(A, B \in \mathcal A\), and, for each \(A \in \mathcal A\), \(B \subseteq A \implies B \in \mathcal A\).
 We will be interested in certain kinds of bases for bornologies, which we refer to as ideals of closed sets since the conditions for being a bornology are similar to those of ideals. \begin{definition} For a space \(X\), we say that a family \(\mathcal A \subseteq \wp^+(X)\) of closed sets is an \emph{ideal of closed sets} if \begin{itemize} \item for \(A , B \in \mathcal A\), \(A \cup B \in\mathcal A\); \item for \(A \in \mathcal B\), if \(B \subseteq A\) is closed, then \(B \in \mathcal A\); and \item for every \(x \in X\), \(\{x\} \in \mathcal A\). \end{itemize} \end{definition}